 According to Robert Osborne of TCM, this film was at one point intended to be a sequel to "The Maltese Falcon."
 Following the success of that film, Warner Bros. wanted to make a sequel.
 Falcon write/director John Huston said he'd previously written an un-filmed scrip for Warner Bros. that would be appropriate and would only required the character names to be changed to the Humphrey Bogart, Sydney Greenstreet and Mary Astor characters.
 However, Warner Bros. discovered they did not own the rights to the characters except for their appearance in "The Maltese Falcon."
 See more

-Played on the piano by Johnny See more
+Played by Johnny on broken record in prison cell.
+See more